hack4impact-uiuc/globalgiving-tool/README.md

 Runs the scraper on the entire directory and adds all the nonprofits to the database
     * Example: globalgiving run australia

-* **globalgiving run <scrape_name>**
-Runs the scraper on the entire directory and adds all the nonprofits to the database
-    * Example: globalgiving run australia

 * **globalgiving log --scraper_name <scrape_name>**
 Gets a list of all uploaded logs from every run of the scraper
     * Example: globalgiving run australia